It is like flying through airspace saturated with pieces of every aircraft from the previous fifty years, blind.

 “Right now, the European Space Agency (ESA) and the Japanese Space Agency (JAXA) are both developing Active Debris Removal Missions.”

-But as Harriet concedes, “they’re basically looking for commercial companies to remove pieces of their own debris”, outsourcing solutions to companies similar to Astroscale rather than developing their own.
+But Harriet concedes; “they’re basically looking for commercial companies to remove pieces of their own debris”, outsourcing solutions to companies similar to Astroscale rather than developing their own.
 This isn’t necessarily bad.
-The private sector has been able to offer more effective solutions to space problems than national space agencies in the past, with efficient access to orbit being the most obvious example.
-Organisations with catchy names like the ‘United Nations Office for Outer Space Affairs’ and the ‘Committee for the Peaceful Uses of Outer Space’ develop long-term sustainability guidelines, and space operators are encouraged to voluntarily share orbital data.
-However, as Harriet highlights, there is no legal enforcement of these expectations.
+The private sector has been able to offer more effective solutions to space problems than national space agencies in the past, with cost-efficient access to orbit courtesy of Space X being the most obvious example.
+Groups with lunchbox names like the ‘United Nations Office for Outer Space Affairs’ and the ‘Committee for the Peaceful Uses of Outer Space’ develop long-term sustainability guidelines, and space operators are encouraged to voluntarily share orbital data.
+However, as Harriet points out, there is no legal enforcement of these expectations.
 She ends her assessment on an optimistic note;

 “There’s good movement and we just need to keep on going in that direction and actually see it through.”

 Let us all hope Harriet is right.
 The Federal Communications Commission voted on a promising new set of sustainability rules on 23rd April 2020, including an expansion of satellite reporting requirements and an adjustment of the licensing process to favour companies committing to greater transparency for their operations.
 Controversially, these new rules mandate any satellite operating above the orbit of the ISS to be capable of manoeuvring, sparking concerns that this might hamstring the growth of the affordable and increasingly popular nanosatellite market by mandating costly propulsion methods.
 It could also damage the American market if foreign governments do not issue similar guidelines.
 The verdict is out.